 Air Pollution Laboratories participate regularly in international interlaboratory tests organized by World meteorological organization (WMO/GAW) and the European monitoring network EMEP.
-CLI are involved in international programmes and research projects.
-The central CHMI air pollution laboratories also perform regular interlaboratory tests NO2 for guajacol method both for the laboratories of CHMI regional offices and for other cooperating organizations.
+The laboratories are involved in international programmes and research projects.

 The accuracy of laboratory determinations is controlled regularly by the analysis of the certified reference materials.
 The precision of laboratory determinations is evaluated by repeated analyses of the same sample.
 The relative uncertainty of determination covers the accuracy and precision of laboratory determination.
 The presented uncertainties are expanded uncertainties (expansion coefficient k=2).
 Due to the fact that concentrations of many analytes range close to the margin of detection the users should accept that the presented uncertainties of measurements are relatively high.
 The detailed description of uncertainty calculation is given in the standard operating procedure (SOP) for each method and the respective sampling of the monitored pollutant.
+The total combined expanded uncertainty including sampling is used in the table.